Sport

 Basketball

 Whether you are a complete beginner or the next Lebron James, you’ll find a home with Trevelyan College Basketball Club (TCBBC).
-Our Men’s team plays in Division 1, while our Women’s team is in Division 2.
-We train once a week and have regular games.
+Our Men’s team plays in Division 2, while our Women’s team is in the Women’s Prem.
+We train twice a week and have regular games.
 TCBBC is a relatively small club which means you’ll get to know everyone right away.
 TCBBC joins up the Men’s and Woman’s team for socials and sometimes trainings.
 At Trevelyan we have a full basketball court on the back lawn which means independent training is available.
-Even if you’ve never tried basketball in your life, meet us at the Fresher’s Fair and give it a go.
-Everyone who joins will play and if you have any questions or need more information, please email us at [email protected]
+Even if you’ve never tried basketball in your life, meet us at the Fresher’s Fair and give it a go, we are more than happy to show you the ropes.
+Everyone who joins will play and if you have any questions or need more information, please email us at [email protected].

 Boat Club